There are two COVID-19 call centers:

 *Siblings of a student who has symptoms and meets COVID-19 Exclusion Criteria will be excluded from school until the symptomatic individual receives a negative test result.
 If the symptomatic individual tests positive, the sibling will need to self-quarantine.

 **Students who exhibit TWO or more symptoms:

 - will be excluded for 10 days from the start of symptoms, fever-free x 24 hours without fever-reducing medication, and improvement of symptoms.
-Unless they are seen by a healthcare provider and they have an alternate diagnosis or a negative COVID-19 test.
+Unless they have a negative COVID-19 (molecular or antigen) test.
 Must show documentation.